sgothel/pi-gen/README.md

         * Swedish `sv`
         * Chinese `zh`

+    It is also **recommended** to not include *stage4* and *stage5* for a small embedded system, as they contain window-manager and broader desktop applications, etc.

+    *stage3* contains a minimal *xserver-xorg* subset and *dwm* with *stterm*, suitable for embedded systems using graphics.

 * `BASE_QCOW2_SIZE` (Default: 15200M)

    Size of the virtual qcow2 disk given in multiples of 1024, i.e. KiB, MiB or GiB.